Sitemap

 We know some parts of this website are not fully accessible:

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:
+If you need information on this website in a different format, including accessible PDF, large print, audio recording or braille:

-We’ll consider your request and get back to you in 5 working days.
+We’ll consider your request and get back to you within 5 working days.

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact:
+We are always looking to improve the accessibility of this website.
+If you find any problems not listed on this page, or think we’re not meeting accessibility requirements, please contact:

 Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, please contact the Equality Advisory and Support Service (EASS) directly.
+If you’re not happy with how we respond to your complaint please contact the Equality Advisory and Support Service (EASS) directly:

 Contact details for the Equality Advisory and Support Service (EASS)